 And while it used to be tradition that a bride’s family would foot the bill, it’s become increasingly common for both families to pitch in.
-In some cases, the couple will handle costs themselves without any familial help (or with the help of crowdfunding campaigns for weddings).
+Many couples now pay for the whole event themselves, without any familial help (or with the help of crowdfunding campaigns for weddings).

 One of the first, and biggest, single expenses of a wedding may be the engagement ring.
 We have some tips for choosing and paying for the right engagement ring for you, your partner, and both your budgets.

 The first step is to choose a ring that fits your budget as well as your partner’s finger.

 3 tips for the perfect affordable engagement ring

 - Set, and stick with, a comfortable budget.
 In the 1930’s, De Beers ran ads advising people to spend a month’s salary on an engagement ring.
 Today, the average amount spent on an engagement ring has increased to more than $6,000.
 This means some couples are spending much less than the old “one months’ salary” rule of thumb—and others are spending more.
 Spend what you’re comfortable with and you’re more likely to start the joining of your finances off on the right foot.

 - Learn your partner’s ring preference: Try to learn your betrothed’s likes and dislikes when it comes to engagement rings — the stone, the cut, the setting.
 If you want to keep it a surprise, employ a little help from friends or family.
 This will help you determine the style and size you want, and determine whether or not it fits into your budget.